gridlocdev/custom-static-site-generator/README.md

-# Simple .NET SSG
+# Gridlocdev's custom Static Site Generator

-A simple and bare-bones Static Site Generator using Markdig, which takes all of the Markdown files in a folder, sanitizes them, and converts them into HTML files.
+A simple and bare-bones Static Site Generator using Markdig, which takes all of the Markdown files in a folder, sanitizes them, and converts them into HTML files  templated with some styling and navigation controls.

 ## Config